joejcollins/ShropshireStrummers/index.md

 Why not join us and follow in the steps of other famous ukulele players like George Harrison, Brian Wilson, Brian May, Eric Clapton and Marilyn Monroe.

 Call Adrian on 07904 624357 or join our [Mailing List](https://groups.google.com/forum/#!forum/shropshirestrummers).
-No experience necessary, we'll even lend you a ukulele..
+No experience necessary, we'll even lend you a ukulele.